MDecker-MobileComputing/Nodejs_Grundlagen/README.md

 # License

-See the [LICENSE file](LICENSE.md) for license rights and limitations (BSD 3-Clause License) for the HTML files in this repository.
+See the [LICENSE file](LICENSE.md) for license rights and limitations (BSD 3-Clause License) for the files in this repository.